lboscagli/Population-Balance-of-Particles-in-Flows/README.txt

 A number of test cases are provided, where the settings are built-in rather than read from input files.
 This ensures that they can always be used for reference if unaltered.
 Sample figures are provided in the directory test_cases_figures.

 For more explanations on the methods in this code, you may refer to the following book and references therein:
 Rigopoulos, S. ‘Population Balance of Particles in Flows: From Aerosols to Crystallisation’, Cambridge University Press, 2024.

+This is the first version of the code.
+The aggregation-fragmentation part can accommodate an arbitrary expanding grid, but a contracting grid is not yet implemented.
+Various updates will be carried out in the future.

 The following people contributed to the code:
 Stelios Rigopoulos